Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Pre-Launch: Weeks Negative-4 to 0

-The most important launch work happens before you go live.
-Sellers who skip pre-launch preparation are trying to build a skyscraper on sand.
+The most important launch work happens before your book goes live.
+Authors who skip pre-launch preparation are trying to build a skyscraper on sand.

-Before you spend a dollar on advertising, your listing must be ready to convert.
+Before you spend a dollar on advertising, your book’s Amazon detail page must be ready to convert browsers into buyers.
 This means:

-- A main image that earns the click in search results
+- A cover that earns the click in search results and communicates genre instantly (thriller readers expect a different cover than romance readers)

-- Backend keywords filled to the 249-byte limit with synonyms and alternate terms you could not fit in visible content
+- Backend keywords filled to the limit with genre synonyms, read-alikes, and related terms you could not fit in visible content

 Price Strategically for Launch

 Plan for this margin compression.
-It is an investment in rank, not a failure.
+It is an investment in rank and reader acquisition, not a failure.

 Set Your Budget Expectations

-A product launch requires a dedicated advertising budget — separate from your ongoing ad spend on existing products.
-We typically recommend budgeting for an ACoS of 80–150% in weeks one through four.
+A book launch requires a dedicated advertising budget — separate from your ongoing ad spend on established books.
+We typically recommend budgeting for an ACOS of 80–150% in weeks one through four.
 You are not profitable yet.
 You are buying data and rank.
-Sellers who panic and pull back because launch ACoS is high kill their own launches.
+Authors who panic and pull back because launch ACOS is high kill their own launches.

 Days 1–30: Build Velocity and Gather Data